 Income Disparities and Child Support

-A significant component of child support calculations in California is the relative income of each parent.
+A significant component of child support calculations in California is each parent's relative income.
 Courts assess the gross monthly income of both parents to ensure the child can enjoy a consistent standard of living across households.
 If one parent earns significantly more than the other, they may be required to contribute more, ensuring fairness and supporting the child’s needs, even with shared custody.

 However, disagreements often arise over what constitutes income, particularly for self-employed parents or those with fluctuating earnings, and some parents may attempt to underreport income.
 These disputes can lead to legal challenges and investigations.